Baxalta executive says will not do defensive M&A

-NEW YORK (Reuters) - A top executive at Baxalta Inc BXLT.N, which was approached with a takeover offer from Shire PLC (SHP.L), said on Wednesday the company did not plan to rush into doing a defensive deal to try to fend off its unwanted suitor.
+NEW YORK, Sept 16 (Reuters) - A top executive at Baxalta Inc , which was approached with a takeover offer from Shire PLC, said on Wednesday the company did not plan to rush into doing a defensive deal to try to fend off its unwanted suitor.

 Chief Financial Officer Bob Hombach said during a presentation webcast from the Morgan Stanley Global Healthcare conference that the company was still interested in doing deals that made sense, but that it would not change its strategy “just because somebody knocked on our door on day 1.”